srid/emanote/docs/architecture.md

 In addition, we have the following non-source files in the Git repository that are vital to Emanote's functionality:

-- `./default`: The primary and first "layer" used, which provides the default HTML templates (we use Heist), `index.md` and a favicon.
+- `./default`: The primary and first "[[layer|layer]]" used, which provides the default HTML templates (we use Heist), `index.md` and a favicon.
 Users can override these by creating an equivalent file (same path) in their own layer.